 Princess Diana’s Funeral

-The death of Princess Diana was immediately followed by an unprecedented outpouring of grief from all over the world.
+Princess Diana's death prompted an immediate—and unprecedented—outpouring of grief from all over the world.

-Her funeral was held in London, five days after her death.
-An estimated one million people lined the funeral route from her London home in Kensington Palace to Westminster Abbey, where her funeral was held.
+Her funeral took place in London, five days after her death.
+An estimated 1 million people lined the funeral route from her London home in Kensington Palace to Westminster Abbey, where her funeral was held.

 Diana is buried on a small island surrounded by a lake at Althorp, her family’s ancestral estate in Northamptonshire, England.